juice-shop/pwning-juice-shop/part2/forgotten-content.md

 ### Access a misplaced SIEM signature file.

+> Security information and event management (SIEM) technology supports
+> threat detection and security incident response through the real-time
+> collection and historical analysis of security events from a wide
+> variety of event and contextual data sources.
+It also supports
+> compliance reporting and incident investigation through analysis of
+> historical data from these sources.
+The core capabilities of SIEM
+> technology are a broad scope of event collection and the ability to
+> correlate and analyze events across disparate sources.[^2]

+:wrench: **TODO**

+#### Hints

 :wrench: **TODO**

 ### Retrieve the language file that never made it into production